2022 Sand Sculptors

 Sue McGrew, USA

-Exploding onto the professional sand sculpting scene in early 2008, Sue McGrew has enjoyed a meteoric rise to international prominence.
+Exploding onto the professional sand sculpting scene in 2008, Sue McGrew has enjoyed a meteoric rise to international prominence.
 More than a decade later, she’s traveled the world to over 60 competitions and dozens of festivals in over 30 countries.
 Her flowing organic style and expressive figures have won numerous awards in sand, snow and ice.
-Sue competed in CBC’s reality TV competition “Race Against the Tide” and co-starred on Travel Channel’s TV show “Sand Masters”, a program about the worldwide adventures of a group of American sand sculptors.
-She also worked with “Sand Guys International” to break the 2014 Guinness World Record for Tallest Sand Castle in Rio de Janeiro.
-Sue hails from the Tacoma, Washington USA.
+Sue competed in season one of CBC’s reality TV competition “Race Against the Tide” and co-starred on Travel Channel’s TV show “Sand Masters”.
+Sue hails from Seattle, Washington.
 An artist since birth, her childhood was spent doodling in sketch books, folding origami and twisting wire to create paper mache figurines.
-Sue’s first taste of sand sculpting (besides her back yard sand box) was a huge international sand sculpting festival in Zeebrugge Belgium in 2004.
-She found herself enamored by the romantically impermanent medium and spent her summer holiday searching out competitions and festivals.
-Although receiving a BFA in Theatrical Stage Management from the University of Southern California, after graduation Sue chose to follow her love of sand, sun, and travel as a professional sand sculptor.
-Today, Sue continues to share the magic of sand sculpting with the world while growing as an artist of many mediums, but until she tires of living out of a gritty suitcase, she devotes herself to the gypsy lifestyle in sand, ice, and snow.
+Sue first started sand sculpting at the tender age of 3 in her back yard sandbox, and while she always kept her love of digging moats, nothing would prepare her for her first professional gig in Zeebrugge, Belgium…18 and in love, she found herself enamored by the romantically impermanent medium of sand sculpture.
+Sue studied Theatrical Stage Management at the University of Southern California but after graduation, she chose to follow her passion for sand and love of sun – traveling the world as a professional sand sculptor.

 Benoit Dutherage, France